-- Each sim card has different keys and they are known only to the network carrier who provides SIM cards to the customers, so only the owner can change the information inside the sim.
+- Each SIM card has different keys and they are known only to the network carrier that provides SIM cards to the customers, so only the owner can change the information inside the SIM.

 With Monogoto’s plug-and-play IoT SIM cards you’ll be up and running fast with immediate global connectivity and maximum network resiliency in 180 countries on 550+ mobile networks.